 Every month, Walters People puts a job in the spotlight that is in high demand on the Belgian labour market.

-This month, Adèle Demeire, Senior Consultant at Walters People and specialist in the recruitment of banking and insurance professionals, explains the importance of the KYC Analyst role and why the demand is constantly growing.
+This month we explain the importance of the KYC Analyst role and why the demand is constantly growing.

 What are the most important tasks of a KYC Analyst?